Tierra del Fuego Governor angered by Falklands presence at tourism fair in Sao Paulo

 In Melella's view, the British undertakings sought “not only to attack our legitimate sovereign rights but also to promote their economic activities by trying to consolidate the illegal British presence in our Islands,” Dachary added.

-He also noted that his province asked the Argentine Ambassador in Brazil to arbitrate the pertinent means to file a formal protest before those responsible for the organization of “WTM Latin America”.
+He also noted that his province asked the Brazilian Ambassador in Argentina to arbitrate the pertinent means to file a formal protest before those responsible for the organization of “WTM Latin America”.
 Argentina's diplomatic mission in Brazil should also assist the delegation of the Instituto Fueguino de Turismo (INFUETUR) attending the Sao Paulo event as part of the entourage of Federal Tourism Secretary Daniel Scioli, a former Argentine Vice President and Ambassador to Brazil.

 Brazil's “Ambassador Julio Bitelli was asked to find a solution consistent with his historical support for our legitimate sovereign rights with respect to the Question of the Malvinas Islands in order to respond to these provocative acts of a colonial power that, taking advantage of the good faith, tries to take advantage of the situation to undermine our just rights and strengthen its position,” Dachary also explained.